Already a member of Alpine Canada? Visit our Members’ page.

 Change of nation for FIS athletes:

-If you are a FIS-carded athlete from another country but would like to compete as a member of Alpine Canada, you may change your nation prior to July 1 each year.
+If you are a FIS-carded athlete from another country but would like to compete as a member of Alpine Canada, you may change your nation prior to April 15th each year.
 Only athletes with dual citizenship or with a residence in Canada for a minimum of two years prior to the request may be granted a change of nation by FIS.
-Contact Jennifer Duggan, Alpine Canada’s manager of national services, at firstname.lastname@example.org for more information.
+Contact Alpine Canada’s Manager, Membership Services at firstname.lastname@example.org for more information.